 Why are previous Walt Disney World tips & tricks no longer valid?

 We have spent several years here at Modern Life is Good writing a collection of planning guides to create the perfect Walt Disney World Vacation.
-During the reopening of Walt Disney World, some significant changes mean many of our traditional tips, hacks & tricks are no longer relevant.
-Walt Disney World has currently suspended:-
+During the reopening of Walt Disney World, some significant changes mean many of our traditional tips, hacks & tricks were no longer relevant.
+As 2021 has progressed, some of the restrictions have been removed.

-It is likely as 2021 progresses, some of these services will become available again, but at the moment, there is no confirmation.
+Services including FastPass+ and the Disney Dining Plan remain suspended with no confirmation of when they may return.
 These suspensions mean there are some big changes to how you plan your Walt Disney World Vacation.
 However, some of our previous tips are still relevant, and these include:

 Create a vacation plan